javiarmesto/Workshop-MCP-Server-Directions-Lab/WORKSHOP_GUIDE_EN.md

 ** CRITICAL: Use Full Python Path**

-During our testing, we discovered that even with the virtual environment activated, using just `python` may not work correctly in PowerShell. **Always use the full path to the Python executable** as shown in the configuration above.
+**Always use the full path to the Python executable** as shown in the configuration above.

 ** IMPORTANT**: Replace `YOUR_USERNAME` with your actual Windows username!